Nedoko-maki/dupe_image_checker/README.md

 # dupe_image_checker
+December 2021:

+Improved on this further, now it can compare and identify similar images/duplicates and group them accordingly, with a PyQt5 GUI interface.
+Some work could be done on the strfex function, to be looked at.
+GIFs and MP4s are still not working, though GIFs shouldn't be too hard to implement.

+The images should be in folders of the directory the main.pyw and dupe_image_lib.py files are in.

+March 2021:

 Python code for an optimised version of a duplicate image checker I found online on Google.
 Previous version did some processing that could just be listed and referenced later, so implementation and optimisation took not too long.